Antony-Thornton/MS2---Memory-Game/README.md

 ## Acknowledgements
 This project was inspired by Code Institute as part of my Second Milestone Project (MS2).

+Thank you to Sean Young from Code institute for helping me with a couple of Javascript queries.
+See Javascript file for details.

 Gradience - https://www.w3schools.com/css/css3_gradients.asp - Helped me learn about css colour gradience.